Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Dyson launched the V15 with several groundbreaking features, like the laser slim roller and torque screw tool.

-The laser slim roller utilizes an industry-first green laser, illuminating dust and accentuating it better than any LED-equipped stick vacuum I’ve tested.
+The laser slim roller uses an industry-first green laser to illuminate dust and accentuate it better than any LED-equipped stick vacuum I’ve tested.

 Dust is visible without additional lighting thanks to the sharp contrast of green light.